OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `import` type *name*;

 > This declares an imported type, which is assumed to be defined in another source code file.
 The code in the local file can refer to the type as *name*, but it cannot know anything about the internals of the type.
+The only operations that can be done on imported types are operations that are valid for any type.

 `import func` *name* ( *argname1: type1, argname2: type2, ...* ) *returntype*;

 > This declares an imported function, which is assumed to be defined in another source code file.
 The code in the local file can call this function as if it were in the local file.
-The syntax follows functional declaration syntax (as defined below), except that an import ends with a semicolon where a local function declaration would instead have the function's code.
+(The linker will generate an error if this function is called in the local file but is not provided by another file that is being linked.)
+The syntax follows function declaration syntax (as defined below), except that an import ends with a semicolon where a local function declaration would instead have the function's code.
 >
 > The compiler does not check whether the type signature declared here matches the type signature of the actual implementation of the function elsewhere.
-If the type signatures are different, this may lead to a runtime error.
+If the type signatures are different, this might lead to a runtime error.
 >
 > [Potential change: we could add the word unsafe to this somehow.
 Then we could say that every construction that can lead to an undetected type error has the word `unsafe` in its name.]
 >
 > [Potential improvement: allow interfaces to be specified in separate files, and allow a code file to say that it implements or uses a particular interface.
-This would make it easier to maintain consistency.
-Alternatively, the linker could verify consistency.]
+This would make it easier to maintain consistency, and easier for the compiler to check consistency..]

 ### Non-import declarations